The Story of the Prince and His Horse: The Magic Filly

 Hasan El-Shamy collected a tale from a 16-year old Bedouin in 1969 and published it in 1980 with the title The Magic Filly.
 In this tale, a king remarries.
-His new wife hates her stepson, nmed Clever Muhammed, and tries to poison him twice: in his food and in his clothes dye, but twice she is thwarted by the warnings of his magic filly.
-Tired of the defeats, the stepmother feigns illness and says the only cure is the flesh of the boy's filly.
-The boy learns of this through the filly, and tells his father he wants to ride the filly.
-He rides it and manages to flee to another kingdom.
-At a safe distance, the filly gives him three of its hair, and departs.
-The boy finds an oil vendor and trades lothes with him.
+His new wife hates her stepson, named Clever Muhammed, and tries to poison him twice: in his food and in his clothes dye, but twice she is thwarted by the warnings of his magic filly.
+Tired of the defeats, the stepmother, with the help of her secret lover, feigns illness and says the only cure is the flesh of the boy's filly.
+The boy learns of this through the filly, and tells his father he wants to ride the filly at least once.
+The king indulges his son, and the prince rides the mare twice, then flees with the animal to another kingdom.
+At a safe distance, the filly gives him three of its hairs, and departs.
+The boy finds an oil vendor and trades clothes with him.
 He rests by the wall of a king's palace, and the king's seven daughters see him.
 They tell him he can work for them by doing chores, like sweeping and tending their father's garden.
 In a safe corner of the garden, he summons the filly to ride and is seen by the king's seventh daughter, who falls in love with him.
 She keeps his secret.
 Some time later, the king summons all men of marriageable age for a suitor selection ceremony, where his daughters are to give their shawls to men of their choice.
 The youngest daughter gives her shawl to the gardener.
 Her father says he will put her in the dung with her husband.
 The next morning, armies of men take the king's money and possessions, and the six sons-in-law ride after them to get the king's possessions back.
 The gardener (named Clever Muhammad) rides on a lame jackass, then summons the filly to defeat the armies and regain the king's possessions.
 In the middle of the battle, the king, his father-in-law, accidentally hurts Clever Muhammad's arm, and bandages the wound with his handkerchief.
 Clever Muhammad rides back to the palace with the filly, dismisses it, and mounts the lame donkey to keep up appearances.
 The king summons his sons-in-law and the gardener to see who is the mysterious personage that he hurt.